-The Windtower hike is short and rewarding in Kananaskis Country.
-Located off the Smith Dorrein Highway and remains a favorite in the provincial park.
+The Windtower hike is a short and rewarding one in the heart of Kananaskis Country.
+Located off the Smith Dorrein Highway across from Spray Lakes, it remains a favorite in the provincial park.
 The hike was never on our list, but we crossed it off for one stunning evening hike thanks to a friend’s recommendation.

 After a fun four hours, I am so happy that we could complete another epic Kananaskis Hike.
 Read on for what to expect while hiking Windtower in Kananaskis Country.